Skip to Content

 Having said this, there is no hard and fast rule and some men with a longer mustache style do still prefer to comb downwards for a different aesthetic.

-Just bear in mind that this can be a nuisance with eating and drinking and some people find that the sensation of hair growing into the mouth can be uncomfortable.
+Just bear in mind that this can be a nuisance with eating and drinking.

 2. You Are Aiming For a Handlebar Mustache Look

-The classic handlebar mustache look involves growing a mustache which is particularly long at the ends, which can then be fashioned into a twist with the use of some balm or wax.
+The classic handlebar mustache look involves growing a mustache that is particularly long at the ends, which can then be fashioned into a twist with the use of some balm or wax.

 So if this is the look you are aiming for, combing to the side is going to be the best option for you.